DON’T GET STUCK WITH A DEFECTIVE CAR OR UNFAIR MEDICAL BILLS TURN TO US FOR GUIDANCE

 Ronald S. Weiss, Attorney Oct.
 5, 2023

-In Michigan and Ohio, many dog owners hang “beware of dog” signs on their properties to accomplish two things: avoid house break-ins and, as they think, protect them from liability in the event of a dog bite.
+Many dog owners hang “beware of dog” signs on their properties to accomplish two things: avoid house break-ins and, as they think, protect them from liability in the event of a dog bite.
 While these signs may be effective in deterring criminals, they may not protect owners from liability for dog bites in the vast majority of cases.

-If you have been bitten by a dog and the owner says you cannot hold them responsible because there was a “beware of dog” sign, contact our team -- Ron and Gerald Weiss.
 As dog bite attorneys with decades of experience, we can evaluate the facts of your case and help you identify potential liability issues in your case.
 We handle cases throughout both Michigan and Ohio.

 Understanding Liability in Dog Bite Cases